2010 Rafael Nadal tennis season

 The 2010 Rafael Nadal tennis season is lauded as one of the greatest seasons of all time.
 Nadal himself also called it his best year.
 In the 2010 season, Nadal became the first male player in tennis history to win Grand Slam tournaments on three different surfaces (clay, grass and hard court) in the same year, referred to as a Surface Slam.
 He became the first man since Rod Laver in 1969 to win the French-Wimbledon-US triplet in a calendar year, being the fourth in history.
 At 24 years, 3 months and 10 days, after his win at the US Open, he simultaneously became the youngest player in the Open Era to complete both (in singles) the Career Grand Slam, and the Career Golden Slam.
-With this achievement, he was only the second man in history to complete the Career Golden Slam in singles, after Andre Agassi did so in 1996.
-He also became the third man to win at least two majors on three different surfaces in his career (Double Career Surface Slam).
+With this achievement, he was the second man in history to complete the Career Golden Slam in singles, after Andre Agassi did so in 1996.
+He also became the second man to win at least two majors on three different surfaces in his career (Double Career Surface Slam).
 Nadal further cemented his place in history by becoming the first, and only player to-date, to win Monte-Carlo Masters, Madrid Masters, Rome Masters, and the French Open in a calendar year, a feat known as the Clay Slam.